Janine Hanson: Career

 Her career began as a sculler for Canada and her first major international competition came at the 2008 Summer Olympics.
 There, she finished in 8th place in the women's quad sculls.
 Stephens then transitioned to the sweep from the scull, she had not rowed in the sweeping technique since her early college days.
-This led to her finding success at the 2010 World Rowing Championships, she won a silver medal in the women's eight.
+This led to her finding success at the 2010 World Rowing Championships, where she won a silver medal in the women's eight.
 She won the silver medal again in the women's eight 2011 World Rowing Championships.
 Stephens final competition was during the 2012 Olympic Games as the bow seat in the 8+.
-Her success in the women's eights ensured her seat at the 2012 Summer Olympics, there at the Eton Lake Rowing Centre she and then rest of the Canadian crew finished in the silver medal position behind the U.S. boat.
+Her success in the women's eights ensured her seat at the 2012 Summer Olympics.
+There at the Eton Lake Rowing Centre she and the rest of the Canadian crew finished in the silver medal position behind the U.S. boat.